DTZsuzsi/Talee/README.md

     cp .env.example .env
     ```

-   Once copied, open the `.env` file and update the values to match your credentials and environment settings.
+   Once copied, you can open the .env file and update the values to match your credentials and environment settings, if desired.
 For example:

     ```plaintext
     DB_PASSWORD=yourpassword